 These are leather boots – still easy on and easy off, but a bit tricky to care for the leather shell.

-- These sport boot types are super easy to use, with elastic closures that are easy on, easy off.
-It’s important to know which ones go on which leg (closure wraps from the inside to the outside around the front).
+- The sport boot types are super easy to use, with elastic closures that are easy on, easy off.
+It’s important to know which ones go on which leg, closure wraps from the inside to the outside around the front.
 They are easy to clean (washer/dryer), and they can last a long time.
-I don’t care for lower quality boots where the elastic stretches and warps, or the fuzzy lining compacts and looses some of it’s cushion.
-You should also be weary of these types of boots where the exterior is quite stiff, this can make fitting them a problem.
+I don’t care for lower-quality boots where the elastic stretches and warps, or the fuzzy lining compacts and loses some of its cushion.
+You should also be wary of these types of boots where the exterior is quite stiff, this can make fitting them a problem.

 There are tons of variations and brands within each of these types of boots, too!
-Please work with your trainer on what type is best for you and your horse.
+Please work with your trainer and veterinarian on what type is best for you and your horse.

 These are all of my faves for hoof and leg protection.
 No fuss, no muss, and affordable.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!